jonpeterson/spring-webmvc-model-versioning/README.md

 See the tests under `src/test/groovy` for more.

 ## Compatibility
-* Compiled for Java 6
+* Requires Java 6 or higher
-* Tested with Spring 4.0.0.RELEASE - 4.3.0.RELEASE
+* Requires Spring 4.2 or higher (tested with Spring 4.2 - 4.3)
-* Uses a version of [Jackson Model Versioning Module](https://github.com/jonpeterson/jackson-module-model-versioning) which is tested with Jackson 2.2 - 2.8.
+* Requires Jackson 2.2 or higher (uses a version of [Jackson Model Versioning Module](https://github.com/jonpeterson/jackson-module-model-versioning) which is tested with Jackson 2.2 - 2.8).

 ## Getting Started with Gradle
 ```groovy